 Our activity is focused on three research fields:

 Observation and data

 We work with the fishing industry and its competitiveness.

-Through the Fish Sampling and Information Network we collect data regarding landings, discards and biological characteristics of catches.
+Through the Fish Sampling and Information Network we collect data regarding landings, discards and biological characteristics of catches, and economic data of the fleets and sale price of the different species.
 It is worth highlighting the major significance recently achieved by data related to fleet dynamics (ship location spatial data) which have started to be collected recently.
-Our experts obtain information from different biologic parameters (population structure, growth, reproduction, natural mortality, etc.); behaviour parameters (distribution and migration) from different commercial species.

 Preserving the sustainability of the marine environment.